DND living accommodations instruction

 Note 2 – There is no hierarchy within each priority.

-Table 2 Eligibility and Priority – Residential Housing Units
+Table 2 Eligibility and priority – residential housing units

-- Priority Eligibility Notes
+- Priority Eligibility Comments

-• A CAF member returning from OUTCAN
+• A CAF member returning from an Outside of Canada (OUTCAN) posting

 2